-Step 4: Suggest Additional Product Categories
+Step 4: Suggest Additional Product Categories to Cross Sell

 What Could Go Wrong: Again, complexity is key here and ensuring that customers are suggested new and relevant product categories each time they hit your eCommerce site is essential.
 Not doing so means missing key opportunities to expand share-of-wallet with customers.

 How AI Helps: It extracts common buying patterns from your best/ideal customers to create extremely accurate ideal customer profiles, then compares the actual spend of your customers to those profiles to reveal gaps.
 When integrated into your eCommerce system, the result is a highly-relevant and accurate suggestion for customers to explore more product categories.

 Learn more about delivering a personalized eCommerce experience.

 1Digital Commerce 360, “2018 B2B E-Commerce 300,” October 2017